chaminator-lab/Task-Manager/README.txt

 READ ME

-This Task manager helps you create a task list its my first bash script
+This Task manager helps you create a task list

 it asks you to enter a new task or leave the programme*[Yy/Nn] once the task entered it asks you if you want to commit it or not[Yy/Nn]